Baishnabghata Patuli Township: Culture and entertainment

 Patuli has restaurants and a variety of shops.
 A popular choice for outsiders is the Metropolis Mall nearby which is a shopping mall housing a lot of different variety of shops at a single location.
 Also Garia market is a popular destination for shopping being adjacent to the area and also for its variety and affordable shops all available at same spot.

 There are many multi-cuisine restaurants in Baishnabghata Patuli Township, including Chinese, Indian, Bengali, western, confectionery and food stands.
-The most famous are Machranga, Posto, Sholoana Bangaliyana, Chowman, Red Bamboo Shoots, Koshe Kosha and many more.
+The most famous are Machranga, Posto, Sholoana Bangaliyana, Chowman, Red Bamboo Shoot, Koshe Kosha and many more.

 There are many pet shops in the area - the most popular ones are Pet Famili Shop and Pet n Plants.

 A floating market of Kolkata opened at Patuli in 2018 and is the first artificial floating market of India with 280 shops housing on 114 boats.